dhellmann/pymotw-3/source/argparse/index.rst

 Sharing Parser Rules
 --------------------

-Programmers commonly to need to implement a suite of command line tools that all take a set of arguments, and then specialize in some way.
+Programmers commonly to need to implement a suite of command-line tools that all take a set of arguments, and then specialize in some way.
 For example, if the programs all need to authenticate the user before taking any real action, they would all need to support ``--user`` and